Lowcountry preparing for St. Patrick’s Day celebrations, parades

 The Luck O’ the Irish returning just in time for corned beef, green beer and St. Patrick’s Day celebrations.

-“St. Patrick’s Day last year was different, you know there was some restrictions and stuff like that,” says Mahr.
+“St. Patrick’s Day last year was different, you know there were some restrictions and stuff like that,” says Mahr.
 “This year, the street will be open again.”

 From Dunleavy’s annual street block party to one of the oldest parades around, Downtown Charleston has celebrated the holiday with a parade since 1823.
 Event organizers are predicting a big crowd.